 Where: The LBJ Library classrooms

 Cost: There is currently no cost

-When: Contact us to schedule your three-hour session
+When: Contact us to schedule your two hour session